bakare-dev/simple-bank-api/README.md

 ## Prerequisites

-    •	PostgreSQL: Ensure PostgreSQL is installed on your system.
+i.
+PostgreSQL: Ensure PostgreSQL is installed on your system.
 If you’re using Docker, you can create the required PostgreSQL instance using the provided Makefile.

-    •	Migrate Tool: The migration tool migrate is required to handle database migrations.
+ii.
+Migrate Tool: The migration tool migrate is required to handle database migrations.
 Install it following the instructions here.